HGlass07/Battleships/README.md

 The game instructions/introduction are displayed at the start

 The game displays the game boards as seen below.
-The size of the boards can also be customised using 'dims'
+The size of the boards can also be customised on the back-end using 'dims'

 As the game progresses, hit ships are highlighted.
 The player can only see computer ships that have already been hit.